-Throughout the history of First Church, music has been an integral part of worship.
-While the organs and choirs significantly add their voices to worship, the most important voice of all is the congregational singing of hymns.
+Throughout the history of First Congregational Church, music has been an integral part of worship.
+While the two magnificent pipe organs and choirs significantly add their voices to worship, the most important voice of all is the congregational singing of hymns.
 Designed by John Russell Pope and dedicated in 1931, the soaring Gothic Revival architecture of First Church allows an acoustic that encourages congregational singing, promotes extraordinary choral singing, and renders the two world-class, independent pipe organs positively exciting.

 For many years First Church has enjoyed sacred classical (traditional) music, promoted by outstanding church musicians.
 The quality of the music inspires those attending worship services and attracts many from the community.

 First Church Arts, our series of Congregational Concerts and other special programs, extends an invitation to the greater Columbus community to be nourished by the gift of music in First Church’s majestic space.

 A detailed history of music at First Church, compiled by Nancy Braverman, can be read here.

 First Church Arts: Congregational Concerts